eclipse-che/che-docs/src/main/_docs/factory-portable-workspaces/factory-creating.md

 **Since** & **Until**
 : Defines the time window in which the Factory can be activated.
 For example, instructors who want to create an exercise that can only be accessed for two hours could set these properties.

-**Resources**
-: Limits the RAM for the workspace created from the Factory.

 ## Multiplicity
 Defines how many workspaces should be created from the factory.

 **Multiple Workspaces: perClick**
 : Every click of the Factory URL will generate a different workspace, each with its own identifier, name and resources.

 **Single Workspace: perUser**
 : Exactly one workspace will be generated for each unique user that clicks on the Factory URL.
 If the workspace has previously been generated, we will reopen the existing workspace.